academie-de-espee/marshal-rules-update/handbook.md

         *  Striking with excessive force or from behind.
         *  Problems with acknowledgment of blows.
         *  Deliberate misuse of the Rules of Combat to gain advantage over an opponent.
     #.
 At the end of each bout, the Marshals shall ask each fighter if they are satisfied with the conduct of the bout.
-If either combatant is dissatisfied with the conduct of the bout, they must state any grievances before walking off the field.
-Any fighter who leaves the field without stating grievances is declaring him/herself satisfied with the bout.
+If either combatant is dissatisfied with the conduct of the bout, they should state any grievances before walking off the field.
+Marshals should check in with fighters individually if any issues arise.
     #.
 All martial sports hold inherent levels of risk.
 All participants must act with due regard for the safety of all participants and strictly adhere to the rules.